sensu-plugins/sensu-plugins-aws/README.md

 [Installation and Setup](http://sensu-plugins.io/docs/installation_instructions.html)

 Note:  In addition to the standard installation requirements the installation of this gem will require compiling the nokogiri gem.
-Due to this you'll need certain developmemnt packages on your system.
+Due to this you'll need certain development packages on your system.
 On Ubuntu systems install build-essential, libxml2-dev and zlib1g-dev.
 On CentOS install gcc and zlib-devel.

+## Authentication

+AWS credentials are required to execute these checks.
+Starting with AWS-SDK v2 there are several methods of passing credentials to the check:

+1. Set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables
+2. Use a credential file
+3. Use an EC2 instance profile

+See the [AWS-SDK docs](http://docs.aws.amazon.com/sdkforruby/api/#Configuration) for more details on credential configuration.

+Some of the checks accept credentials with `aws_access_key` and `aws_secret_access_key` options however this method is deprecated as it is insecure to pass credentials on the command line.
+Support for these options will be removed in future releases.